eestevez3/ttsky_SAR_ADC/docs/info.md

 ## How it works

 The goal of the project is to make an 8-bit resolution SAR ADC similar to a group project I did in college.
-I have completed the sample and hold circuit, the r2r DAC, and the comparator.
-The SAR logic has been made but not tested.

-I changed the sample and hold circuit to a simple transmission gate plus capacitor for simple layout and simulation.
-LVS passes and simulation shows a slight delay in rise time for the output.

-I added a simple r2r dac.
-I might try a different design at some point, but only after I'm done with a complete design.

-Added a comparator based on a circuit from Stefan Schippers and the SAR logic circuit.
-The comparator design has been finalized, and the layout has passed LVS.
-Tested the parasitic layout and only saw a small noticeable difference in the rise time.
+The design currently does not have full rail-to-rail detection without precise timing.
+If I can make a good feedback system for the comparator to not rely on timing restrictions, I will update the design.

+Without any requirements for recalibration, the circuit detects and outputs voltages accurately for the system in the range of 0.8V to VCC.
+The sampling circuit will hold the analog input value for approximately 10 sar logic clock cycles.
+After those cycles, the logic combined with the R2R DAC will output a signal close to the sampled signal.

 ## How to test

-Added the testbench to simulate.
-Should just be able to run the testbench, and it should save locally.
+Input an analog signal to the analog input pin.
+Because I currently don't have a clock divider, there will need to be two clock signals, one in the sar logic clock input, and another that's 10 times as slow to the clock pin.
+The enable signal and calibration signal can be used to tune the comparator for low input signals, but I currently do not have a good enough feedback system to track it accurately.
+Currently they are just used to reset the comparator signal levels.

 ## External hardware

-None currently.
-Will address when design is complete.
+Signal generator, oscilloscope